hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

-Since the very identity of the ledger in Hiero TSS depends on the ids, weights, and Schnorr keys of the nodes in the network roster at the time of adoption, the TSS implementation is naturally guided by the lifecycle of the

-`RosterService`.
-From the TSS perspective, this lifecycle has three distinct phases:
+Since the very identity of the ledger in Hiero TSS depends on the ids, weights, and Schnorr keys of the nodes in the network roster at the time of adoption, the TSS implementation is naturally guided by the lifecycle of the `RosterService`.
+This lifecycle has three phases:
 1. **Bootstrap**: Only a genesis roster exists, and although the nodes have secure communication channels, there is no consensus state with the Schnorr or hinTS public keys of the nodes.
-In this phase, the TSS system must derive this state from gossip, complete preprocessing for the hinTS scheme, and prove the initial hinTS verification key and fully active roster were derived from the ledger id using Schnorr signatures from nodes with at least 1/3 of the weight in the genesis roster.
+In this phase, the TSS system must derive this state from gossip; finish preprocessing for the hinTS scheme; and prove the initial hinTS verification key is embedded as metadata at the start of the chain of rosters blessed by Schnorr signatures from nodes in the previous roster with at least 1/3 of the weight.
 2. **Transition**: The current roster is fully active; the TSS state includes a consensus proof that its hinTS verification key was derived from the ledger id.
 There is also a candidate roster that reflects the latest dynamic address book changes and HBAR stake adjustments.
 In this phase, the TSS system must repeat hinTS preprocessing for